Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunwhenbusstartsandstops.md

 Instances are:

 * Located by [assembly scanning](/nservicebus/hosting/assembly-scanning.md) and automatically registered into the [configured container](/nservicebus/containers/) during bus creation.
 These are registered as `Instance Per Call`.
 * Created and Started before the Transport and any Satellites have started.
-You can rely on all instances of `IWantToRunWhenBusStartsAndStops` being created or started before messages start to be processed by your endpoint.
+You can rely on all instances of `IWantToRunWhenBusStartsAndStops` being created or started before messages start to be processed by the endpoint.
 * Created on the same thread that is starting the bus.
 * Created by the configured container which means they:
   * Will have dependencies injected.